ibm-cloud-docs/containers/ts-worker-dedicated.md

 ```
 {: screen}

-The possible causes for these issues include:
+The possible causes for these issues include the following.
 {: tsCauses}

 - There are no dedicated hosts in the specified zone or pool.